-You can trace the real-world origin of Galaxy’s Edge back to the opening of Star Tours: The Adventure Continues in 2011, which replaced the original Star Tours (1987).
-That original version opened first at Disneyland, then later in Tokyo, Disney-MGM Studios, and Disneyland Paris.
+You can trace the roots of Galaxy’s Edge back to 2011 with the opening of Star Tours: The Adventures Continue.
+This version replaced the original Star Tours that opened in Disneyland in 1987 and later appeared in Tokyo Disneyland, Disney-MGM Studios, and Disneyland Paris.
+The collaboration between George Lucas and Bob Iger set the stage for Disney’s acquisition of Lucasfilm on October 30, 2012.

 Project Blue Harvest – D23 Expo 2012